-Where the number of applications is greater than the published admission number, all applications will be ranked using the over-subscription criteria set out below.
+Where the number of applications received is more than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below.

 When applying through the Faith category, if the Supplementary Information Form is incomplete, your application will automatically be placed under the Open category.